Maria Jasin, PhD

 New York, New York

-Understanding the evolution of BRCA-related breast cancers and identifying ways to prevent it.
+Understanding the evolution of BRCA-related breast cancers and identifying targeted prevention strategies.

-The mammary gland is highly influenced by its hormonal environment and undergoes significant changes during puberty and pregnancy.
-Events that occur during specific stages of mammary development, including DNA damage, are believed to alter the lifetime risk of breast cancer.
 Inherited mutations in genes, including BRCA1 and BRCA2, that are involved in DNA damage repair significantly increase the risk of breast and other cancers.
-Dr. Jasin is working to understand how developmental changes unique to the mammary gland affect the DNA damage response and how DNA repair processes in breast cells can be manipulated to create new therapeutics to prevent breast cancer, particularly in BRCA mutation carriers.
+Events that occur during specific stages of mammary development can also alter the lifetime risk of breast cancer.
+Dr. Jasin is working to understand how developmental changes unique to the mammary gland affect the DNA repair processes, particularly in BRCA mutation carriers, to identify new targets for drug development and prevention.

-Dr. Jasin is testing whether high levels of estrogen, such as that which occurs during normal mammary gland development, impair normal DNA replication in mammary cells.
-To that end, she and her team measured indicators of replication stress in DNA.
+Dr. Jasin is testing whether high levels of estrogen, such as during normal mammary gland development, impair normal DNA replication in mammary cells.
+To that end, she and her team measured indicators of replication stress in DNA, a sign of insufficient DNA damage repair.
 She found that mammary cells at the pubertal stage experience more replication stress compared to those at the adult stage.
 Dr. Jasin also showed that estrogen can trigger replication stress in BRCA2-deficient cells.
-Dr. Jasin and her team have grown 3D mammary cell cultures taken from different stages of development and from different BRCA2 mutants.
-They are using these 3-D cultures to understand the molecular intricacies of the replication stress response.
+Her team is using 3-D mammary cell cultures to understand the molecular intricacies of the replication stress response during mammary gland development.

-In the upcoming grant year, Dr. Jasin will expand her earlier work by performing experiments with other BRCA2 mutant cells and also probe whether progesterone, another hormone abundant in the mammary cells during development, also provokes similar outcomes.
-She and her team also plan to examine the role of the BRCA2 gene in puberty and pregnancy.
-Further, Dr. Jasin will investigate BRCA2-mutant sensitivity to two potential drug candidates, including novobiocin, an antibiotic that has been shown to be effective in cells with defective DNA repair.
+Dr. Jasin will continue to expand her earlier work by performing experiments with BRCA2 mutant cells at different developmental stages to gain a better understanding of how the loss of BRCA2 function affects breast tissues from puberty to adulthood.
+They will also examine whether progesterone, another hormone abundant in the mammary cells during development, may have similar effects on DNA replication stress.
 Results from this work will illuminate the relationship between the effects of hormone-driven replication stress and BRCA2 function in protecting the genome.

 Maria Jasin is an investigator at Memorial Sloan Kettering Cancer Center and the Weill Cornell Graduate School of Medical Sciences, New York.
 She obtained her Ph.D. from the Massachusetts Institute of Technology, and was a postdoctoral researcher at the University of Zürich and Stanford University prior to joining the faculty at MSKCC.